railsbridge-boston/railsbridge-boston/views/curriculum/curriculum.markdown

 application online you should understand:

 * Basic Ruby syntax
-* How to try your Ruby code (irb)
+* How to try your Ruby code (i.e. irb)
 * How to go from requirements to a new working Rails application
 * How to get your application online
 * The basic tools a RoR developer uses (source control, editor, console, local server)

 ## Schedule
-* 1-ish hour of ruby
+* 1-ish hour of Ruby
-* 4-ish hours of rails, broken up in 1-ish hour steps
+* 4-ish hours of Rails, broken up in 1-ish hour steps

 This is just a rough guideline, not a mandate.
 Some steps you'll go over and some you'll go under.
-It'll all work out by the end of the day... unless I really screwed something up. :D
+It'll all work out by the end of the day.

 ## Requirements
 We're going to be working with:

-* ruby 1.9.3 installed
+* Ruby 1.9.3 installed
-* rails 3.2.x
+* Rails 3.2.x
+* Bundler
+* SQLite
-* bundler
+* Heroku
-* sqlite
+* Git
-* the text editor of your choice
+* The text editor of your choice

-Everything should be set up the night before during our install-fest.
-Please ensure you have everything working before you show up for railsbridge on Saturday.

-You can verify that you have everything working by trying this out in your terminal:
+You can verify that you have everything working by trying this out in a terminal window:

 ```ruby
 $ irb